A Critical Look at Cavitational Osteopathosis,

 Many people who have been falsely diagnosed with NICO have grounds to sue for malpractice and fraud.
 There may also be issues of practicing without a license and violation of the Racketeer Influenced and Corrupt Organizations (RICO) Act.
 For example, a doctor in one state who is not licensed to diagnose patients in another state and does so could be prosecuted for practicing medicine without a license.
 In such a case, a malpractice suit could secure punitive as well as actual damages.
 The RICO statute might apply when two or more individuals engage in an interstate activity to defraud.
 Even though the parties may not be officially in business together, their combined activity functions as if they were.

 Attorney David Wilzig of Los Angeles, who has a special interest in dental malpractice cases, has filed suits on behalf of at least eleven victims of NICO-related misconduct.
 The suits indicate that the dentist(s) diagnosed nonexistent “cavitations,” removed healthy jaw tissues alleged to contain them, and sent specimens to Bouquot who confirmed the alleged NICO diagnosis.
 Some of the plaintiffs also had teeth and/or amalgam fillings removed unnecessarily, and some required extensive medical and surgical treatment to repair jaw damage and disfigurement caused by the NICO surgery.
+Some of the patients wound up with chronic pain.
 Many of the cases involved activities by the dentists that constituted the unlicensed practice of medicine (rather than dentistry).
 These included diagnosis via autonomic response testing (ART, a quacky muscle-test procedure); phony diagnosis of mercury poisoning; and neural therapy injections into breasts, stomach, shoulders, and/or other body parts.
 Some of the suits included Bouquot as a defendant.
-Nine of the victims settled with payment of undisclosed amounts.
+All of the victims settled with payment of undisclosed amounts.

 The Failed Attempt to Intimidate Aetna